Are you a new snake owner?

 What Type Of Bedding Does My Ball Python Need?

 It is best to cover the bottom of the enclosure with a substrate that is specialized for reptiles such as cypress mulch, orchid bark, or coconut husk.
 Avoid pine shavings, sand or paper.
-Learn about the best substrates for snakes.
+Learn about the best snake bedding for ball pythons.